This article was updated: Oct. 18th, 2023

 Additionally, remember that all evidence can be disputed in a court of law.
 Whether it be testimony by an eye witness, or camera footage of yourself making a purchase found to be fraud, always remember that finding yourself a good lawyer gives you the chance to fight against any evidence found against you.
-Scott C. Nolan has knowledge and experience dealing with cases like these.
+The Law Office of Scott C. Nolan, PLLC has knowledge and experience dealing with cases like these.

 What Can I Expect When Fighting A White Collar Crime Such As Using Counterfeit Money?